 (A) Each public children services agency (PCSA) or private child placing agency (PCPA) shall determine the necessity for continued substitute care placement of each child, whether the child's custody is by agreement or court commitment or whether the child's custody status is temporary or permanent.
-The agency shall conduct a case review and assess the need for continued substitute care placement no less frequently than every three months after whichever activities occur first as outlined in rule 5101:2-38-09 of the Administrative code.
-The JFS 01413"Comprehensive Assessment and Planning Model - I.S.
-Case Review" (rev. 7/2006) shall be completed and the assessment shall be documented in the case record.
+The agency shall conduct a case review and assess the need for continued substitute care placement no later than every three months after whichever activities occur first as outlined in rule 5101:2-38-09 of the Administrative Code.
+The JFS 01413 "Comprehensive Assessment and Planning Model - I.S.
+Case Review" (rev. 8/2010) shall be completed and the assessment shall be documented in the case record.

 (B) In the case of any child maintained in excess of thirty days in an emergency shelter care facility, the PCSA or PCPA shall determine and document in the child's case record the specific efforts undertaken to achieve a more appropriate placement for the child and the anticipated time frame for achieving such a placement.
 Documentation shall be completed promptly after each succeeding thirty day period as long as the child remains in an emergency shelter care facility.

 (C) For children in temporary custody, the PCSA shall determine whether the:

 (1) Continued substitute care placement is not needed because:

 (a) The child's vulnerability, if returned to his or her own home, to the conditions of abuse, neglect or dependency has diminished, and

 (b) The child's parent, guardian or custodian is able to show a protective capacity to the child and the child's needs.

 (2) Continued substitute care placement is needed because:

 (a) The child remains vulnerable to conditions of abuse, neglect, or dependency, if returned to his or her own home, and

 (b) The child's parent, guardian or custodian does not show protective capacities to the child or the child's needs, and